-If you’re a business owner or simply looking to improve conditions within your organisation, keeping your workplace safe and hygienic is a major concern.
+If you’re a business owner or simply looking to improve conditions within your organisation, keeping your workplace safe and hygienic is a major concern, and now even more so with the recent global coronavirus outbreak.
 In this article, we look at some easy ways in which you can do this.

 Health and safety in the workplace is an issue that concerns both employers and employees.
 An employer must show due diligence to the health of their workers in every profession.

 Keeping commercial bathrooms clean and hygienic is at the top of the list when it comes to preventing the spread of bacteria and infection, and employees can be at risk of this if these facilities are not kept clean and there are insufficient measures taken.

 Germs, some of which are extremely dangerous, can run rife in any workplace and are easily transferable from one person to another.
 Whilst employers have a duty of care (by law) to provide the standards required by the HSE (Health and Safety Executive), an employee has no such legalities imposed upon them—it is merely a case of “doing the right thing”.
 Whilst it should be obvious to employees that the welfare of their co-workers is important, it is quite surprising that it is not in the forefront of everyone’s minds.
 Anything and everything that can be done to encourage employees to treat both the workplace bathrooms and their fellow workers with respect, should be put in place.

 A workplace bathroom is one of the most likely places where bacteria can grow and viruses are spread.
 Research from top laboratories in the world has shown that there can be up to 150 different species of bacteria that can thrive on bathroom surfaces alone.
 It only takes around 2 hours for these germs to spread throughout a bathroom, which, if you think about it, is quite a frightening fact!